 #3 Impact on Cash Flow Statement

 The impairment charge is a non-cash expense and added back into cash from operations.
 The only change to cash flow would be if there was a tax impact, but that would generally not be the case, as impairments are generally not tax-deductible.

-Thank you for reading this guide to goodwill impairment and the associated impacts to a company’s financial statements.
+Thank you for reading this guide to goodwill impairment and the associated impacts on a company’s financial statements.
 To keep learning and advancing your career as a financial analyst, check out these relevant CFI resources: